-How to Start Your Homeschool Day Well
+Start Your Homeschool Day With These 3 Success Tips

 Days where you feel rushed or pushed to meet a deadline rarely end well.
 If you, like me, are not a morning person, consider a slow start to help you adjust rather than rushing in and feeling cranky.
 No great homeschool day ever started with a rushed any cranky mama, trust me on this one!

 Do your best to at least prep the materials you will need the night before the lesson.
 If you don’t, you run the risk of having to run around gathering supplies at the last minute.

-Morning baskets have totally changed the way we do our school day!
+Morning baskets have totally changed the way we begin our school day!
 We really look forward to it because it’s a peaceful way to connect and start our day with the things we love that we can’t always fit into the homeschool day without morning basket.